NPTfisheries/SnakeBasin-Monitoring/README.md

 # SnakeBasin-Monitoring
 Snake River Basin Anadromous Fish Monitoring Plan.
-The repository contains data, documents, and model simulations which captures NPT's new monitoring and evaluation strategy.
+This repository contains data, model simulations, documents, and presentations which was used to develop and document NPT's new natural and hatchery anadromous fish monitoring and evaluation strategy.